luizcarloscf/is-tester-multiarch/README.md

 ## RPC

-The RPC, or Remote Procedure Call, provided here acts as a remote server that binds a specific function to a topic.
+The RPC, or Remote Procedure Call, provided here acts as a remote server that binds an specific function to a topic.
 The python script responsible for the RPC in the table below can be found in [`src/is_tester_multiarch/rpc.py`](https://github.com/luizcarloscf/is-tester-multiarch/blob/master/src/is_tester_multiarch/rpc.py).

 | Service | Request | Reply |  Description |
 | ------- | ------- | ----- | ------------ |